On the second boundary value problem for Lagrangian mean curvature flow: Introduction

-Motivated from the above work, our main results concern the long time existence and convergence of the nonlinear parabolic flow (\ref{e1.1}) and then obtain the solution to a boundary value problem for minimal lagrangian graphs \cite{SM}.
+are the eigenvalues of $D^{2}u=[u_{ij}]$, and $Du(\cdot,t)$ is a family of diffeomorphisms from $\Omega$ to $\tilde{\Omega}$.
+Along the lines of approach in a work by O.C.
+Schnurer and K. Smoczyk \cite{OK}, our main results concern the long time existence and convergence of the nonlinear parabolic flow (\ref{e1.1}) and then obtain the solution to the boundary value problem for minimal lagrangian graphs \cite{SM}.
 Now we can state our main theorem.